Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = WIP =
 - More sanitization added to the [sdm_download] shortcode.
+- Sanitize redirect URL for the "Redirect Users to Download Page" feature.

 = 3.9.9 =
 - Nonce verification added to "Delete/Reset log entries" form.